colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-49-57-948539-c-design-patterns-and-derivatives-pricing-by-mark-s-joshi.md

 share: true
 ---

 Are you interested in learning about C++ design patterns and how they can be applied to derivatives pricing?
-Look no further than "C++ Design Patterns and Derivatives Pricing" by Mark S. Joshi.
+Look no further than "C++ Design Patterns and Derivatives Pricing by Mark S. Joshi.
 This comprehensive book covers the fundamentals of C++ design patterns and their specific application to pricing derivatives in the financial industry.

 ## Understanding Design Patterns